agadiffe/WindowsMize/README.md

     Get-ChildItem -File -Recurse | Unblock-File
     ```
 7. Sets the PowerShell execution policies for the current session (enable PowerShell script execution).
-   (This is not required for 'Powershell 7', but it might change in future Windows release)
+   (This is not required for "Powershell 7", but it might change in future Windows release)
     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy 'Bypass' -Scope 'Process' -Force
     ```